GeoDa: History

 GeoDa replaced what was previously called DynESDA, a module that worked under the old ArcView 3.x to perform exploratory spatial data analysis (or ESDA).
 Current releases of GeoDa no longer depend on the presence of ArcView or other GIS packages on a system.

 Functionality

-Multivariate ESDA: multiple views linked to explore the relations in various characteristics of subboroughs in New York.

 Projects in GeoDa basically consist of a shapefile that defines the lattice data, and an attribute table in a .dbf format.
 The attribute table can be edited inside GeoDa.

 The package is specialized in exploratory data analysis and geo-visualization, where it exploits techniques for dynamic linking and brushing.
 This means that when the user has multiple views or windows in a project, selecting an object in one of them will highlight the same object in all other windows.

 GeoDa also is capable of producing histograms, box plots, Scatter plots to conduct simple exploratory analyses of the data.
 The most important thing, however, is the capability of mapping and linking those statistical devices with the spatial distribution of the phenomenon that the users are studying.